AdamEdgett/hubot-groupme/README.md

 ### Configuration

-Three environment variables must be set:
+Three environment variables must be set.
+You can get these by creating a bot on the [GroupMe API bot page](https://dev.groupme.com/bots)

 * `HUBOT_GROUPME_ROOM_ID`: a GroupMe chat room ID. ex: `"111222"`
 * `HUBOT_GROUPME_TOKEN`: a GroupMe access token. ex: `"mFKYryFoTjdPkKGd9shvjwnMunSSOLvhs44498Fc"`